avidml/website/exampleSite/content/blog/gpai-release.md

 ShowBreadCrumbs: false
 ---

-When we launched AVID more than three years ago, the AI landscape looked very different.
-We built a taxonomy and a small database of failure modes for ML models and datasets.
-After the cambrian explosion that was ChatGPT, the world has since moved to general-purpose AI (GPAI) systems: LLM and genAI=powered applications, agentic workflows, developer tooling, retrieval-augmented generation (RAG) pipelines, and multiagent systems that millions of people interact with daily.
+When we launched AVID more than three years ago, the AI landscape looked very different, arguably much simpler.
+The world has since moved to general-purpose AI (GPAI) systems: LLM and genAI-powered applications, agentic workflows, developer tooling, retrieval-augmented generation (RAG) pipelines, and multiagent systems that millions of people interact with daily.

 With the expansion of scope, came the expansion of attack surface.
 Every new capability is a new vector.
 Thanks to the Cursors of the world vibe-coders are shipping so many capabilities everyday that security practitioners can hardly keep up.

 ## A new AVID

-The need for a central knowledge base for what could go wrong with AI has never been felt more.
-In light of how AI has taken off, we decided to take up a second look at AVID.
+The need for a centralized knowledge base for what could go wrong with AI has never been felt more.
+In light of how AI has taken off and the focus on AI security and safety has sharpened, we decided to take a second look at AVID.
 The most fundamental shift is in what AVID covers.
 Instead of *all* ML/AI models and systems, from now on we will cover the stack for building **general-purpose AI (GPAI) systems**: a category that includes
 1. Open-weight generative models,
 2. Closed-API systems, such as ChatGPT, the GPT Series, Claude.ai
 3. GPAI eveloper tools and libraries
 4. End-to-end AI applications, agents, and multiagent systems.

-This change reflects the reality that the most consequential AI failures today happen at the system level: a a path traversal vulnerability in DB-GPT ([AVID-2026-R0010](https://avidml.org/database/AVID-2026-R0010)), an authorization bypass in Lunary ([AVID-2026-R0004](https://avidml.org/database/AVID-2026-R0004)), a prompt injection leading to remote code execution in GPT Academic ([AVID-2026-R0018](https://avidml.org/database/AVID-2026-R0018)).
+This change reflects the reality that many consequential AI failures today happen at the system level: a a path traversal vulnerability in DB-GPT ([AVID-2026-R0010](https://avidml.org/database/AVID-2026-R0010)), an authorization bypass in Lunary ([AVID-2026-R0004](https://avidml.org/database/AVID-2026-R0004)), a prompt injection leading to remote code execution in GPT Academic ([AVID-2026-R0018](https://avidml.org/database/AVID-2026-R0018)).
 These are the kinds of failures that AVID now catalogs, in addition to traditional LLM red teaming results using tools such as garak.

-We have added 278 new vulnerability reports in this new release, which cover
+In all, we have added 278 new vulnerability reports in this new release, which cover
 - GPAI Supply Chain Vulnerability CVEs, obtained from AI Security Digests by [Mileva](https://milev.ai/)
-- LLM red teaming results from garak, Inspect AI, and 0DIN.ai jailbreak scans
+- LLM red teaming results from [garak](https://github.com/NVIDIA/garak), [Inspect AI](https://inspect.aisi.org.uk/), and [0DIN](https://0din.ai/) jailbreak scans
 - Published CVEs related to OpenClaw, thanks to [OpenClawCVEs](https://github.com/jgamblin/OpenClawCVEs/)
 - A number of crowdsourced failures reported by Wiz, The Browser Company, and Mindgard.ai.